About » CAEAR Coalition

 The CAEAR Coalition retains the Government Relations Practice of the nationally respected law firm Arent Fox to serve as its policy advisor, providing direct access to the federal decision-makers and the insightful policy analysis that permits CAEAR to develop policy recommendations that drive the community dialogue and establish the bipartisan and regional consensus needed to move legislation through the Congress.

-- Advocate for federal policy, legislation, regulations, budget, and appropriations to the Ryan White HIV/AIDS Treatment Program and other federally funded HIV specific programs to meet the care, treatment, support, and prevention needs of people living with HIV/AIDS and the organizations that serve them.
+- Support federal policy, legislation, regulations, and appropriations to meet the care, treatment, support, and prevention needs of people living with HIV/AIDS and the organizations that serve them, including:

 During Congressional reauthorization of the Ryan White HIV/AIDS Treatment Program, the CAEAR Coalition works with Ryan White communities to identify and articulate the community concerns to Congress to ensure that the program continues to meet the needs of individuals and communities impacted by HIV/AIDS.
 Since the 1990s, the CAEAR Coalition has led the successful efforts to reauthorize the act four times, often taking the lead in defining terms for the reauthorizations, drafting legislative language, and building community consensus to speak to Congress with one voice.